davidpodhola/podium-svelte-example/README.md

 ## How to start
 1. Clone this repository
-2. In root folder run command "npm install"
+2. In root folder run command `yarn`
-3. In root folder run command "npm run installAll"
+3. In root folder run command `yarn installAll`
-4. In root folder run command "npm start"
+4. In root folder run command `yarn start`
-5. Open up your favorite browser and head to http://localhost:7000
+5. Open up your favorite browser and head to [http://localhost:7000](http://localhost:7000)

 ## What is in this repo
 A single page loads 2 Svelte Micro Frontends...